Trylz/RestirFalcor/README.md

 - Build and run

 ## Test scenes
-Two test scenes are provided.
-The Arcade scene that ships with Falcor and the DragonBuddha scene.
+Three test scenes are provided.
+The Arcade scene that ships with Falcor, the Breakfast scene and the DragonBuddha scene.
 To switch scene simply change the **SCENE_NAME** define  inside RestirApp.cpp file
 0: Arcade scene
 1: Dragon buddha scene.